se-edu/addressbook-level4/docs/UsingGradle.md

 * **`asciidoctor`**<br>
   Converts AsciiDoc files in `docs` to HTML format.
 Generated HTML files can be found in `build/docs`.

+* **`deployOfflineDocs`**<br>
+  Updates the offline user guide, and its associated files, used by the Help window in the application.
+Deployed HTML files and images can be found in `src/main/resources/docs`.

 ## Running the application

 * **`run`** <br>